 What is real?

-A realness moment3 (i.e a c2 isness quantum) is absolute because it happens @c in a relativity vacuum.
+A realness moment4 (i.e a c2 isness quantum or unit) is absolute (thus absolutely true/real5) because it happens @c in a relativity vacuum.

 In short, momentary (thus random) contact is real/true/certain.
-A non-random because repeating series of random contacts is untrue/unreal/uncertain because relative.5
+A non-random because repeating series of random contacts is untrue/unreal/uncertain because relative.8

 © 2021 by Victor Langheld

-1. For ‘quantum’ read: a (complete, hence certain) whole or unit; a discrete unit of momentum,
+1. For ‘quantum’ read: a (complete, hence certain) whole, unit or digit; a discrete unit of momentum.

-2. For contact read: instruction, strike or impact that turns ON.
-Instruction (i.e. contact) is always positive.
-Contact is always random because happening in a relativity vacuum.
-Since a failed instruction/contact cannot be perceived/registered, the notion of failed instruction (or OFF) negative is a fantasy.
-Indeed, the concept of ‘negative’ is an illusion about which nothing can be said.
+2. For contact (i.e. touch) read: instruction, strike or impact, that is to say, a percept that turns ON.
+Contact that makes real is complete, hence certain.
+In-struction (i.e. strike/contact or percept that turns ON) is always positive, hence the emergence of Positivism.
+Contact, i.e. quantised (or digitised) strike/touch between 2 random quanta is always random because happening in a relativity vacuum.
+Since a strike/contact that does not happen cannot be perceived/registered, the notion of a no-strike (or negative) contact (or OFF) is a fantasy.
+Indeed, the concept of ‘negative’ is a fantasy, albeit useful in, for instance, maths, about which nothing (meaningful) can be said.
 It’s not possible to comment on something that didn’t happen.

-4. In other words, strikes/contacts are certain (thus real/true) but series per se are uncertain (i.e. having reduced trueness content).
+7. In other words, individual strikes/contacts are complete and therefore certain (thus real/true) but series of such contacts (or there local emergents) per se are relative, thus incomplete and uncertain (i.e. having reduced trueness content).

-5. In other words, the world becomes real/true by means of contact.
-Its shape/form, i.e. identity, is uncertain (more or less false/relative) because it is series and receiver set-up dependent.
+8. In other words, the identifiable world, and which is always an observer/receiver generated illusion, is real/true by means of contact.
+But its (relative) shape/form, i.e. a supervening identity, is uncertain (more or less false/relative) because it is both series and receiver processing set-up dependent.